QuantEcon/lecture-python-intro/lectures/business_cycle.md

 +++

-Britain has a similar pattern to the US, with a slow decline in the growth rate and significant fluctuations.
+The United Kingdom (UK) has a similar pattern to the US, with a slow decline in the growth rate and significant fluctuations.

 Notice the very large dip during the Covid-19 pandemic.